kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

   // Ports defines the endpoint port numbers and protocols exposed on the
   // selected pods.
 These are target ports, not Service frontend ports.
 Omitting
-  // this field causes the controller to include all container ports from
+  // this field produces EndpointSlices with an empty ports list, mirroring the
-  // matching pods.
+  // behavior of a headless Service with no ports defined.
   // +optional
   Ports []EndpointSelectorPort `json:"ports,omitempty"`